 Deciding between a false-positive or legitimate alert can happen in one window where the analyst has raw PCAP bytes accessible within the same environment as the alert.
 You can quickly jump to a full follow-stream view for that traffic or filter your PCAP by specific port information.

-The Threat Assessment expansion is built right into CloudShark like all other analysis tools.
+Threat Assessment is built right into CloudShark like all other analysis tools.
 Once you upload a PCAP file, simply open it and choose Threat Assessment from the Analysis Tools menu.
 A high-level summary will display in seconds.

 Our BYOR policy means you can bring along your own custom rules and Zeek (bro) scripts that have been developed in house, installed via zkg or purchased from a third party such as ProofPoint.
 Threat Assessment ships with the default ET open ruleset, but allows full customization of the Suricata environment.